skanderzoghlami/QT-Project-Surfaces-Beziers-Revolutions-Deformations/README.md

+# Project:
+- This repository uses tinymesh library to generate bezier and revolution surfaces using Control Points, it also applies global and local deformations on the created meshes.
+- The deformations applied are Twist around an axis and smooth attenuation using a compact support function ( Smoothstep).
+- images and implementation details can be found on the report pdf file.

 ## Windows
 - First, you must install Qt6 (https://www.qt.io/download, use the open source version).
 Install the msvc2019_64 compiler only (*Note: other compilers can work too*).
 - Set the "QTDIR64" environment variable to your Qt installation folder (example: "E:\Code\Qt\6.3.0\msvc2019_64")